rudischenck/CodeLouisvilleCSharpProject/README.md

-Welcome to Rudi's Code Louisville C# project!
+#Welcome to Rudi's Code Louisville C# project!
 _______________________________________________
+## The API keys required for this project have expired.
+The code works but the program can no longer make the necessary API calls due to expired keys.

 This is a console program that prompts the user to select an nfl week, then a game.
 The program will then print the score to the console, and add the game to a list of games to be serialized into the games.json file.